DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 ## How to query an allocation

 <div class="govuk-inset-text">
-  You can find out your current allocation by signing in to the [Get help with technology service](/start).
+  You can find out your current allocation by signing in to the <a class="govuk-link" href="/start">Get help with technology service</a>.
 </div>

 You’ll be able to order your current allocation during term time when you report a closure or that more than 15 children are self-isolating through the [educational setting status form](https://form.education.gov.uk/service/educational-setting-status).